kovidgoyal/calibre/setup/installer/windows/notes.rst

 Download and untar the openssl tarball, follow the instructions in INSTALL.(W32|W64) to install use prefix q:\openssl

+The following *MUST BE RUN* in a Visual Studio Command prompt and not in a cygwin environment.

 For 32-bit::
     perl Configure VC-WIN32 no-asm enable-static-engine --prefix=Q:/openssl
     ms\do_ms.bat